How to cool down a cat in hot weather – try these 19 cat cooling tips

 2. Provide an outdoor cat house

 Does your cat love to lounge in the sun?
-If your feline loves nothing more than stretching out on the pavement, you could provide them with a far safer option, such as their own outdoor cat house.
+If your feline loves nothing more than stretching out on the pavement, you could provide them with a far safer option, such as one of the best outdoor cat houses.

 This provides them with an elevated place to rest so they stay off hot surfaces, but it also offers them a shady spot of refuge when the sun is high in the sky.